CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab2.md

 ## Summary

-In this lab, you have completed the following:

-- Navigated to the Azure OpenAI Playground.
-- Uploaded and integrated your own data.
-- Interacted with the Azure OpenAI ChatGPT model using your uploaded data.
+In this lab, you accessed the Azure OpenAI Playground, uploaded your own dataset, and integrated it with the chat experience.
+You then interacted with the Azure OpenAI ChatGPT model to generate responses grounded in your uploaded data.

 ## You have successfully completed the Hands-on lab.